IBM/z_ansible_collections_doc/source/installation/install-ansible.rst

 Test installation
 -----------------

-After you have verified the installation, you can run a simple adhoc ping command to test the installation with command:
+After you have verified the installation, you can run a simple Ansible adhoc command utilizing the `ansible.builtin.ping module`_ module to test the installation.

    .. code-block:: sh